French Communist Party: History

 The French Communist Party (PCF) originated in 1920, when a majority of members resigned from the socialist French Section of the Workers' International (SFIO) party to set up the French Section of the Communist International (SFIC) with Ludovic-Oscar Frossard as its first secretary-general, with the involvement of Ho Chi Minh as one of the notable agitators participating in its creation.
 The new SFIC defined itself as revolutionary and democratic centralist.
 The 1920s saw a number of splits within the party over relations with other left-wing parties and over adherence to Comintern's dictates.
 The party entered the French parliament, but also promoted strike action and opposed colonialism, a position that was isolated in the French political landscape at the time.
 The Intercolonial Union, created in 1922, brought together activists from the French colonies around demands for political equality (the right to vote) and social equality ("equal pay for equal work").
-The communists thus called for fraternization with the Moroccan insurgents during the Rif war (1925-1926) and to the evacuation of Morocco by the French army, they called for an end to the fighting and the independence of French Syria during the Great Syrian Revolt of 1925-1927, and denounced the festivities of the centenary of the colonization of Algeria, organizing in particular a campaign to boycott the Paris Colonial Exposition (1931).
+The communists thus called for fraternization with the Moroccan insurgents during the Rif War (1925–1926) and to the evacuation of Morocco by the French army, they called for an end to the fighting and the independence of French Syria during the Great Syrian Revolt of 1925–1927, and denounced the festivities of the centenary of the colonization of Algeria, organizing in particular a campaign to boycott the Paris Colonial Exposition (1931).

 The party was organized around leaders who were mostly from the working class, setting up training and promotion schemes and encouraging the presentation of working-class candidates in elections.
-The Maurice Thorez, Jacques Duclos and Benoit Frachon team, who had been miners, metalworkers and pastry cooks respectively, had an exceptional longevity and led the French party for almost three decades.
+The Maurice Thorez, Jacques Duclos and Benoît Frachon team, who had been miners, metalworkers and pastry cooks respectively, had an exceptional longevity and led the French party for almost three decades.
 The railroad worker Pierre Semard had been secretary general of the party from 1924 to 1929.

-Pierre Sémard sought party unity and alliances with other parties; but leaders including Maurice Thorez (party leader from 1930 to 1964) imposed a Stalinist line from the late 1920s.
-With the rise of Fascism after 1934 the PCF supported the Popular Front, which came to power under Léon Blum in 1936.
-The party supported the Spanish Republicans, and opposed the 1938 Munich agreement with Hitler.
+Semard sought party unity and alliances with other parties; but leaders including Thorez (party leader from 1930 to 1964) imposed a Marxist-Leninist line from the late 1920s.
+With the rise of fascism after 1934 the PCF supported the Popular Front, which came to power under Léon Blum in 1936.
+The party supported the Second Spanish Republic and opposed the 1938 Munich Agreement with Hitler.
 It was the only political party in France to denounce this agreement.